saralafia/ERI-maps/README.md

 <div style="text-align:center"><img src="figures/pubYears.png" alt="top_20_publishers" width="350"/></div>

 Publications are classified hierarchically into [fields of research (FOR)](https://dimensions.freshdesk.com/support/solutions/articles/23000018826-what-is-the-background-behind-the-fields-of-research-for-classification-system-) representing 22 divisions and 157 groups.
 Divisions represent a broad subject area or research discipline and groups are detailed subsets of divisions.
 The publication database ([Dimensions.ai](https://dimensions.ai)) assigns FOR codes at the level of the individual article, rather than by journal classification.
 Publications authored by ERI PIs represent **19 divisions** (summarized below) and **112 groups** of academic research.

+[X cover % of ERI's work, falling into X divisions]

+[importance of placing ERI's work into a broader context; deans, admins are concerned with how ERI is positioned within a university/school/funding subdivision - outside positioning that FOR facilitates, e.g. comparison w/MIT's Earth Science division]

 <div style="text-align:center"><img src="figures/FOR_divisions.png" alt="FOR_divisions" width="600"/></div>